 \subsection{\rebuttal{}{Pose Noise in Section~\ref{sec:alg:init-cond}}}

 In Figure~\ref{fig:error-succ}, we add artificial noise to initiation poses to demonstrate their relationship with skill completion rates.
-The noises are added with the following procedure.
+The noise is added with the following procedure.
 Let the original pose be $\boldsymbol{P}:=\boldsymbol{p}\oplus\boldsymbol{r}$, where $\boldsymbol{p}$ is a 3-dimensional position vector in meters, $\boldsymbol{r}$ is a 3-dimensional rotation vector in the axis-angle form.
-A noised version of $\boldsymbol{P}$ with a scale $\sigma$ is defined as:
+A noisy version of $\boldsymbol{P}$ with a scale $\sigma$ is defined as: